Skip to main content

 Groups have very specific needs, namely a big enough space and easy access to the slopes and the resort's amenities.

-All around the Val d'Isère Valley, you'll find chalets and apartments accommodating up to 10 people and more.
+All around the Val d'Isère valley, you'll find chalets and apartments accommodating up to 10 people and more.
 However, if you want to impress your guests or you want your group of friends to make the most of what Val d'Isère has to offer, staying in the centre is key.

 Plein Sud Apartment, Val d'Isere - Centre twin room

-Family-friendly areas in Val d'Isere
+Family-friendly areas in Val d'Isère

 When travelling with young children, you ideally want to stay somewhere that has lots of facilities and services nearby so that you don't have to travel long distances to get to the slopes or the restaurants.

-Quiet, with easy access to the pistes, ski schools and with plenty of things to do off the slopes, the hamlets of Le Crêt, Le Fornet, Le Joseray, La Legettaz and Le Chatelard are perfect for families with little kids.
 If peace and quiet are not high in your bucket list and you'd rather be close to the resort's hustle and bustle, then Val d'Isère centre is another great option as it offers plenty of things to do to keep the little ones entertained off the slopes.

 Cheap accommodation in Val d'Isere